samirduran43-code/shaders/README.md

 A high-performance collection of post-processing shaders for ReShade that rewrite game rendering pipelines in real-time without hurting frame rates.

+GRIP Combat Racing — Shaders
+Overview

+Added custom shaders for GRIP: Combat Racing.

+These files are intended to provide shader-related functionality and effects for the game.

+Files
+CRTMASK
+CRT mask shader.
+Handles the CRT-style visual masking effect. helper
+Helper shader file.
+Provides supporting functionality used by the shader setup.
+Installation
+Download or clone the repository.
+Place the shader files in the appropriate shader/mod directory.
+Launch GRIP: Combat Racing and verify the effects are working.
+Notes
+These shaders are provided as-is.
+Make sure both files are kept together if CRTMASK depends on functionality from helper.
+Files Included
+CRTMASK
+helper

 ---

 ## 🔥 Key Features